 The second most common way to say “Thank you” in Korean is with the root verb

 고맙다 (go-mop-da).
 This version of “Thank you” is not different from what we studied above.
-It is used less, but the casual from is used more often in close relationships.
+It is used less, but the casual form is used more often in close relationships.

 Please refer to the table below for the different conjugations and varying levels of etiquette.